 What We Offer

-- Provide office hours for initial consultation, preferably during the study planning stage or prior to data collection.
+- Provide office hours for initial consultation, preferable during the study planning stage or prior to data collection.

 - Provide expertise in all aspects of study design, power calculation, database development, and statistical analysis planning.

 - Participate in protocol development for IRB submission.